MinLL/MinAI/README.md

   * Renting a room from innkeepers
   * Arranging for carriage rides to any location
   * Receiving training in skills from NPC's

+### Crime System
+* Guards throughout Skyrim are aware of the player's bounties in their hold and sometimes in other holds
+* Higher-ranking guards (captains, commanders, officers) are more likely to know about bounties in other holds
+* During conversations, guards can:
+  * Add small bounties for minor infractions (trespassing, petty theft, disrespect)
+  * Add medium bounties for moderate crimes (assault, significant theft, property damage)
+  * Add large bounties for serious crimes (murder, attacking guards, major theft)
+  * Arrest the player for their crimes, sending them directly to jail
+  * Clear the player's bounty in their hold (through persuasion, bribery, or other means)
+* The Narrator / Self Narrator has detailed bounty information showing all holds where the player is wanted
+* The system automatically detects which hold's jurisdiction the guard belongs to

 ### NSFW
 This mod enables a number of optional [nsfw](https://github.com/MinLL/MinAI/blob/main/nsfw.md) integrations that are disabled by default.
 These will not effect your game unless you have the nsfw mods installed.